neethanm/Project/README.md

 * Run the command `earthengine authenticate` - This will open a window in the browser.
 Provide all accesses requested and close the window after receiving the confirmation.

-Change the project name in the file `landsat.py` to our project name in GEE.
+Change the project name in the file `landsat.py` to your project name in GEE.